angrybacon/doomsday-wiki/markdown/articles/2020/01/01/echoes-of-the-past.md

 **Hand:** Dark Ritual, Doomsday, Doomsday, LED, Echo of Eons
 **Board:** Swamp, Island
-You Ritual into Doomdsay and construct the following pile: \[LED, Petal, Petal, Ponder, Burning Wish\].
+You Ritual into Doomsday and construct the following pile: \[LED, Petal, Petal, Ponder, Burning Wish\].
 Crack LED for {U}{U}{U}.
 Flashback Echo.
 At this point, there are 8 cards left to draw from for Echo, meaning you won't draw one, but there is no way to fail because if you don't draw the Burning Wish, you can